 What action camera do you use for your POV videos?

-The X1000V records in 4K Ultra HD for four times the detail of Full HD and has a 170 degrees ultra-wide ZEISS Tessar lens for panoramic shots.
+The X3000 records in 4K Ultra HD for four times the detail of Full HD and has an ultra-wide ZEISS Tessar lens.
 The SteadyShot beats bumps and blur, which is a must-have when filming high speed cars and action on track.
-The main decision to take Sony instead Go Pro is the easy connectivity with many of my other cameras and my Xperia smartphone, and the fact that the stability of the video and the audio recording is a lot better than a Go Pro.
-These two characteristics are key for my videos.
+The main decision to take Sony instead Go Pro is the easy connectivity with many of my other cameras and my Android smartphone using the Playmemories application.

 What photo camera are you using?